SpectoLabs/hoverfly/.github/ISSUE_TEMPLATE/bug_report.md

 -->

 ## Description of the bug
-A clear and concise description of what the bug is.

 ## Context information (for bug reports)
 What you were doing

 ## Steps to reproduce the issue

-1.
-2.
-3.

 ### Observed result
 **Hoverfly error messages seen (If none, say none)**